 6. Closing Salutation

 - Use a formal closing such as “Sincerely,” “Best Regards,” or “Respectfully,”.

 - Leave space for your signature and then type your name.

 - You can either sign and scan your signature or pick a cursive font.

 Saving/Printing the Cover Letter and Resume

 Resumes and cover letters are most often submitted electronically through CyHire, the employer’s career site or email.
 Sending the documents using the postal service is less common but is sometimes necessary.
-When sending a hardcopy, print the cover letter on the same quality paper as your resume.
+When sending a hard copy, print the cover letter on the same quality paper as your resume.
 When sending electronically, save your cover letter and resume in the same PDF document.
-Be sure to include your name in document file names so employers can easily identify your file.
+Be sure to include your name in document file name so employers can easily identify your file.